 All of your application materials are important and will be reviewed by the Admissions Committee as part of the overall process.
-Once you have completed the PharmCAS application online, submitted your transcripts, given your references their forms to complete, completed the supplemental application, paid your application fee, and taken the PCAT with your grades having been received by the Pharmacy College Application Service (PharmCAS), your application will go through a 6-step review process.
+Once you have completed the PharmCAS application online, submitted your transcripts, given your references their forms to complete, completed the supplemental application, paid your application fee, and your grades have been received by the Pharmacy College Application Service (PharmCAS), your application will go through a 6-step review process.